Tidbit0519/hangman/README.md

 Welcome to Hangman!

 This program is developed in the the Node JS environment.
 The program uses an external module to randomly generate words instead of randomly selecting words from a set of arrays.
 Please make sure that you have the latest nodejs version installed on your computer.
-For more information, please visist https://nodejs.org/en/download/
+For more information, please visit https://nodejs.org/en/download/

 Before starting the program, you will have to execute some commands in the terminal to ensure the program will run smoothly.